Azrael484/WorkDayApp/README.md

 This Web App is of the authorship of Jonathan Maldonado Guemarez.
 The public repo can be found at : https://github.com/jguemarez/WorkDayApp.git

+The starter code from which it was developed is due to Xandromus and can be found in: https://github.com/coding-boot-camp/crispy-octo-meme

 The Normalize.css (used to do a CSS reset) was downloaded from: https://necolas.github.io/normalize.css/

 The .gitignore file was taken from the BootCamp repo located at: https://git.bootcampcontent.com/